-What Are UTM Parameters?
+What are UTM parameters?

 Paid Google Search:

-Adding UTM Tracking to Calendar URLs
+Adding UTM tracking to calendar URLs

-To add tracking, just append snippet a of code to the end of all of your calendar URLs, listing the source and/or medium and/or campaign you want to track.
+To add tracking, just append a snippet of code to the end of your calendar URLs, listing the source, medium, and campaign you want to track.

 Using all of the above, the full string to be appended to the URL should look like this: